Keyboard shortcuts

 swissarmyhammer deinit

-Examples: sah deinit # Remove from project settings sah deinit user # Remove from user settings sah deinit –remove-directory # Also remove .sah/
+Examples: sah deinit # Remove from project settings sah deinit user # Remove from user settings sah deinit –remove-directory # Also remove .sah/ and skills

 Usage: swissarmyhammer deinit [OPTIONS] [TARGET]